International & Comparative Law In Germany - Courses

 5. Language Courses

 Besides the law classes, participants have the opportunity to attend German language courses in the afternoon for a small additional fee.
 Registration for the German language courses will take place onsite when the program begins.

 The curriculum includes two multiple day field trips, one to Brussels, Belgium and one to Berlin, Germany.
 The tentative itinerary for the Brussels trip includes a visit to European Parliament, the Belgian Colonial Museum, and a stop at Schloss Drachenburg castle.
-The tentative itinerary for the Berlin trip includes the German "Bundestag," the German Chancellery," and the Holocaust memorial.
+The tentative itinerary for the Berlin trip includes the German "Bundestag," the German Chancellery, a leading German law firm, and the Holocaust memorial.
 The destinations and itineraries of the two field trips are subject to change prior to the start of the program.